Live and Let Die (film): Casting

 Broccoli and Saltzman tried to convince Sean Connery to return as James Bond, but he declined.
 At the same time, United Artists considered Steve McQueen and Paul Newman for the role.
-Hamilton also recommended Burt Reynolds after watching him on television.
-Broccoli subsequently approached Reynolds for the role, but Reynolds felt Bond should be played by a British actor and turned the offer down.
+According to Burt Reynolds, Broccoli subsequently approached him for the role, but Reynolds felt Bond should be played by a British actor and turned the offer down.
 Among the actors to test for the part of Bond were Julian Glover (who would portray Aristotle Kristatos in For Your Eyes Only (1981)), John Gavin, Jeremy Brett, Simon Oates, John Ronane, and William Gaunt.
 The main frontrunner for the role was Michael Billington.
-Broccoli met with Anthony Hopkins about playing the role, but Hopkins did not think that he was right for the part.
+Broccoli met Anthony Hopkins to discuss the role, but Hopkins did not think he was right for it.

 Meanwhile, United Artists was still pushing to cast an American to play Bond, but Broccoli insisted that the part should be played by a British actor and put forward Roger Moore.
 Moore, who had been considered for the role in Dr. No (1962) and On Her Majesty's Secret Service (1969), was ultimately hired.
 After Moore was chosen, Billington remained on the top of the list in the event that Moore declined to come back for the next film.
 Billington played a brief role in the pre-credit sequence of The Spy Who Loved Me (1977).
 Moore tried not to imitate either Connery's or his own prior performance as Simon Templar in The Saint, and Mankiewicz fitted the screenplay into Moore's persona by giving more comedic scenes and a light-hearted approach to Bond.

 Mankiewicz had thought of turning Solitaire into a Black woman, and Diana Ross was his first choice.
 Broccoli and Saltzman decided to stick to Fleming's description of a white woman and, after considering Catherine Deneuve, cast Jane Seymour, who was in the television series The Onedin Line.
-After Solitaire was cast with a white actress, the character of Rosie Carver was switched to be a Black woman and cast with Gloria Hendry.
-Yaphet Kotto was cast while doing another movie for United Artists, Across 110th Street (1972).
+After Solitaire was cast with a white actress, the character of Rosie Carver was switched to be a black woman and cast with Gloria Hendry.
+Yaphet Kotto was cast while doing another film for United Artists, Across 110th Street (1972).
 Kotto reported one of the things he liked in the role was Kananga's interest in the occult, "feeling like he can control past, present and future".